Movement-First Combat

 About the game

-Every run spans multiple acts across procedurally generated worlds — different biomes, terrain, enemy mixes, minibosses, giants, and bosses each time.
+Every run spans multiple acts across procedurally generated worlds — different biomes, terrain, enemy mixes, minibosses, and escalating Ritual Siege encounters each time.
 No two runs play the same.

 How a run is structured